uvaai/ml1/_schedules/1 Fall 2022/index.md

 Note that a meeting does not always guarantee an extension, as this might still depend on the details of your circumstances.

-In addition, for this course and Python for Data Processing you have 2 late-days in total, which you can use to get a single 24 hour extension for the module deadline.
+In addition, for this course and Python for Data Processing, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
 To request a late-day extension, you should write to your TA on Slack *before* the deadline expires and indicate you intend to use a late day.
-Any submissions received after the deadline without a requested late day, will not be graded.
+Any submissions received after the deadline without a requested late day will not be graded, meaning your grade will default to a 1.

-You can use only 1 late day per module to get 24 hours extension on the deadline.
+You can use only 1 late day per module to get a 24 hour extension on the deadline.
 This extension is for the whole module, so applies to both courses.
-If the deadline is on a Friday, using a single late day will instead grant a 48 hour extension over the weekend.
+If the deadline is on a Friday, using  a single late day will instead grant a 48 hour extension over the weekend, meaning your deadline will move to Sunday.
 If you have used both late-days, or require more than 24 hours of extension, you may still try and request a staff extension.

 Any staff extension request needs to be agreed upon before the deadline expires, which means your request must be sent at least 2 hours before the actual deadline.
 If you do not receive a reply in time, you should *always* still submit your current version of the assignment before the deadline, so this part can still be graded.
+Staff extension requests should be emailed to <minorai@mprog.nl>

 ## Asking questions

-If you have any questions about the material, there are several ways to get to ask them and get assistance.
+If you have any questions about the material, there are several ways to ask them and get assistance.

 ### Practical assistance